 Baltic Triangle

-Just 10-minutes’ walk from LIPA’s campus is the Baltic Triangle, a former industrial area that’s become a hub of independent venues, bars and restaurants.
-It was listed by the Times in 2017 as one of the coolest places to live in the UK and included on Travel Supermarket’s Hip Hangouts in 2018.
+Just 10-minutes’ walk from LIPA’s campus is the Baltic Triangle.
+Listed by Time Out magazine as one of the UK’s coolest neighbourhoods, the former industrial area is a hub of independent venues, bars and restaurants.
 Alongside the Baltic Triangle is the Cains Brewery Village.
-A converted 1858 brewery, it’s the base for the Baltic Street Food Market, multi-purpose event space Hinterlands (which was set up by a LIPA graduate) along with music venues, bars, micro-breweries and restaurants.
+A converted 1858 brewery, it’s the base for the Baltic Street Food Market and multi-purpose state-of-the-art venue Content along with vintage stores, bars, and restaurants.

 Pubs